In 2019 I’ll be sharing a series of blog posts featuring creative images from my archives that have been formative in my photographic journey.

 Lilliana my cousin twice removed.

-Crud….forgetting his name…but the image…I think it’s this version… was accepted into Obama’s library along with a poem written by my Grandmother Patricia Bush.
+This image was accepted into President Obama’s library along with a poem written by my Grandmother Patricia Bush.

 Isis…an Irsh woman in Santa Barbara experiencing what it is like to wear a burka for one week.
 2003